 Bobby Flay tried a bite of this “sopaipilla” and had to spit it out, later saying this was the first time during his tenure on Food Network that he ever had to spit food out.
 As if this wasn’t bad enough, Bobby gave Lenny the evil eye over his calling these apparently inedible corn meal discs “sopapillas.”

 An expert on Southwest cuisine (supposedly), Bobby pointed out that sopaipilla was a pillowy fried bread.
-Lenny may have lost a lot of credibility, which is too bad, because he's kind of the coolest on the show, in my book.
+Lenny may have lost a lot of credibility (since this article was written he has lost much more credibility).
 But, if a sopaipilla is not a corn tortilla, and is a pillowy bread, what is it made of, and how is it made?

 A similar bread in Mexico is called buñuelo.
 These are plate-sized sweet deep-fried flour tortillas.
 In New Mexico buñuelo are distinguished by shape, and they usually have a hole or indentation in the middle.
 On the other hand, this same shape is called a sopaipilla, who also enjoy buñuelos and torta frita.
 Most sources conflate them all under the heading of sopaipilla, which confuses things still more.
 There are so many variations on these fry-breads, it is hard to pin down the various cultural streams that gave rise to each region’s names for them, or specific recipes, and it is extremely confusing to even try.
 There are endless debates on which bread came from where, and, in truth, not even expert scholars are sure.
 It is hard to ignore the similarities between the many different fried doughs or bread such as those mentioned, and the Utah scone, or even the beignet.